pwbrown/trans-amp/README.md

 ### removeChildren: Boolean
 * Any time an html element is deemed invalid and must be removed entirely, this value dictates whether any and all of its child elements will also be removed.

+### keepChildrenFor: Array
+* Provides a more granular level of control for which tags should override the default and always keep their children.
+Provide an array of tag names.

+### removeChildrenFor: Array
+* Provides a more granular level of control from which tags should always remove their children.
+Provide and array of tag names.